ajcwebdev/ajcwebdev-docker/README.md

 ## Node project with an Express server

-We have a simple Node application with Express that returns an HTML fragment.
+We have a boilerplate Node application with Express that returns an HTML fragment.

 ```javascript
 // index.js